-Aussie Celebrities Seriously Injured on TV.
+Aussie Celebrities Who Suffered Serious Injuries on TV.

 Television can make us laugh, it can make us cry, it can educate us and it can also shock us.